 The discovery of a verifiable corporate presence, such as a company website, commercial registration, or named executive, would significantly expand the intelligence picture.
 Currently, the absence of such corroborating data means that Aranik should not be assumed to represent a functioning business or network operator without further verification.

-This profile serves as a monitoring baseline AS210288.
+This profile serves as a reference point for tracking AS210288.
 Readers should treat the Aranik label as an unverified identifier until routing or corporate evidence emerges.
-Any operational signal from this ASN would transform the entity from a registry entry into an active network participant, warranting deeper analysis.
+Any operational signal from this ASN would transform the entity from a registry entry into an active network entity, warranting deeper analysis.

 Operating Surface